ClassicPress/ClassicPress-Migration-Plugin/README.md

 ![](assets/banner-772x250.png)

-This is a WordPress plugin that switches a WordPress installation to [ClassicPress](https://www.classicpress.net).
+This is a plugin for WordPress that switches your installation to [ClassicPress](https://www.classicpress.net).

+Version 1.5 of this plugin also added a switcher tool for ClassicPress that can be used to install other versions, test nightly builds and even revert your site to WordPress.

+## The CMS for Creators
-ClassicPress is for businesses seeking a powerful and versatile solution for their website needs.
-Built on the firm foundation of WordPress 4.9.x, ClassicPress takes your website to the next level with the same features and functionality that you enjoyed with WordPress, but with more attention to the most common needs of a business website.
+ClassicPress takes your website to the next level with the same features and functionality that you enjoyed with WordPress, but with more attention to the most common needs of a business website.

-ClassicPress is compatible with all plugins and themes that work in WordPress `4.9.x`, so migration is easy.

 **PLEASE NOTE:** ClassicPress is stable software, but it is important to take a backup before switching a live production site to ClassicPress.
 Please also